movie-web-archive/movie-web/README.md

 - To keep it cheap to host, amount of proxied requests need to be kept to a minimum
 - Also to keep it cheap, no content must ever be streamed through the proxy.
 So only streams not protected by CORS headers.

+# 📋 Requirements for running locally
+- If you don't have `pnpm` installed, you can follow the [instructions here](https://pnpm.io/installation).
+- You also need to [install NodeJS](https://nodejs.org/en/download).

 # 🧬 Running locally for development

 To run locally, you must first clone the repository.
 After that run the following commands in the root of the repository: